Editorial Standards

 How much does it cost to file a 1023-EZ?

-The user fee for Form 1023-EZ is $600 (as of 2024), paid at the time of filing on Pay.gov.
-The fee is nonrefundable even if the application is withdrawn or denied.
-There is no reduced-fee option for 1023-EZ (the full Form 1023 has a $275 fee for organizations with gross receipts of $10,000 or less, but that option does not apply to the streamlined form).
+The user fee for Form 1023-EZ is $275 (per Rev. Proc.
+2025-5), paid at the time of filing on Pay.gov.
+The fee is generally nonrefundable once the IRS begins substantive review, though it is refunded if the application is returned as incomplete or withdrawn before that review begins.
+There is no reduced-fee option for Form 1023-EZ; the regular Form 1023 carries a higher user fee of $600.

 What are the requirements for a 1023-EZ?

-The main eligibility requirements are: projected annual gross receipts not exceeding $50,000 for any of the next 3 years, total assets not exceeding $250,000, and the organization is not a church, school, hospital, supporting organization, LLC, or other categorically ineligible type.
+The main eligibility requirements are: projected annual gross receipts not exceeding $50,000 for any of the next 3 years, total assets not exceeding $250,000, and the organization is not a church, school, hospital, supporting organization, or other categorically ineligible type (an LLC qualifies only if it is classified as a corporation for federal tax purposes).
 The applicant must complete the eligibility worksheet in the IRS instructions to confirm eligibility before filing.
 If the organization fails any question, Form 1023 must be used instead.

 What happens if I use Form 1023-EZ and my organization brings in more than $50,000?

 The $50,000 threshold applies to projected gross receipts at the time of filing – it is a forward-looking eligibility test, not an ongoing cap.
+However, eligibility is tested in both directions: the organization must also confirm its actual annual gross receipts did not exceed $50,000 in any of the prior 3 years it has existed, not only that projected future receipts stay under the limit.
 Once the organization receives its determination letter, growing beyond $50,000 does not invalidate the exempt status.
 However, the organization’s annual information return requirement will change: once gross receipts exceed $50,000, Form 990-N is no longer sufficient and Form 990-EZ or Form 990 will be required.
 The organization should also ensure that its activities remain consistent with its stated exempt purpose as it grows.

 What happens if the IRS denies my Form 1023-EZ?